Evolvera

 Once the problem is validated, define exactly one user job your MVP will support.
 Not three.
 One.

 For a SaaS analytics tool, the job might be: "A marketing manager pastes a campaign URL and gets a one-page performance summary in under 60 seconds."
-That sentence implies the auth flow, the input field, the data pipeline, the output page — and rules out dashboards, exports, team accounts, and integrations.
+That sentence implies the auth flow, the input field, the data pipeline, and the output page — and rules out dashboards, exports, team accounts, and integrations.
+Notice how much scope one well-written sentence kills.
+That's the point.
+A sloppy job statement ("help marketers understand their data") justifies building everything; a sharp one justifies building exactly one thing.

 Next to the user job, write the success metric.
 The one number that tells you whether the MVP worked.
 Common ones:

-Pick one.
-Track it from day one.
+Pick one as your North Star, and define a target before launch — not after.
+"We'll be happy if 40% of signups activate in week one" is a falsifiable bet.
+"We'll see how it goes" is a way to rationalize any outcome.
 We've seen too many MVPs ship without instrumentation, then spend a month after launch trying to figure out whether anyone actually used the thing.
 Don't.

 Step 3: Scope the feature set ruthlessly